 Now, you haven’t even started thinking about your career or stream yet, how are you supposed to choose a stream that’s going to be there with you for 2 years, and a career that may stay with you for the rest of your life?

 Alright, let’s not panic here.
 Stream choice can seem like a daunting task, but it is actually not that difficult if you are aware of your options and engage in a bit of diligent research and introspection.

 The best thing to do is to take it a step at a time.
 So, why not start with the basics?
-Let’s first look at what stream choice is all about, and which subject choices and career choices you would have with each stream.
+Let’s first look at what stream choice is all about, and the streams in class 11 CBSE, along with the subjects offered in each.